prachijadhav123/scriptonwordpress/README.md

 # scriptonwordpress
 Here I have scrapped images, blog name and there details,post name.
 I store all scrapped image links into my mysql database...
+I imported that images containing table as csv file just to show you my scrapped data(see tableofstoredimages.csv)